chris17453/echomatrix/README.md

 - Whisper for speech-to-text
 - GPT-4 Turbo for smart responses
 - OpenAI TTS for fast, high-quality voice replies
-- Modular Python design with AGI integration
+- Modular Python design (Each component it its own module)

 ## 🚀 Setup